Paige-Gug/Paige-Gug_sidequest_W3/README.md

 ## Project Title

-GBDA302 Week 3 Example 1: Instructions Screen with Back button
+GBDA302 Week 3: Exploring the Beach

 ---

 ## Authors

 Karen Cochrane and David Han
+Paige Gugeler

 ---

 ## Description

 This p5.js project demonstrates a simple multi-screen game structure using a state-based approach.
-The example includes a start screen, an instructions screen with a back button, a basic game screen, and win/lose outcome screens.
+The example includes a start screen, an instructions screen with a back button, a basic game screen, and two possible outcome screens.
 The focus is on showing how to separate screens into different files, route input based on the current game state, and design simple UI elements such as buttons and keyboard controls.

 ---